mbsbahru/mbsbahru.github.io/projects/squirrel_detection.md

 ---
-title: Android Squirrel Image Detection and Alert using YOLO
+title: Android Squirrel Image Detection and Alert using YOLO (2023)
 ---

-## Android Squirrel Image Detection and Alert using YOLO (2023)

 *(CEE575 - Sensors, Data, Smart Systems) self-directed class final project at the University of Michigan.*